-Since the newspaper publication is BuzzFeed News, the style I chose to write my op-ed in was assertive and demanding.
-BuzzFeed News has op-eds ranging from furious to comical rants.
+Since the newspaper publication is BuzzFeed News, the style I chose to write my op-ed in was assertive, demanding and slightly informal.
+BuzzFeed News has op-eds ranging from furious demands to comical rants.
 I wanted to make sure the audience knew how passionate I felt about this topic and therefore, using pathos, I let my emotions pour onto this op-ed.
 An example of this is, "Is this truly the behavior that the NYPD stands by?
 This is a system that chooses who gets fair treatment based on their ethnic background."
 In calling out the NYPD, I showed that I was demanding in wanting a change and assertive for directly saying it.
-In addition, because it is

-BuzzFeed, I made sure my language was not too formal with lines such as, "Whether it was an injustice related to food stands, yeah, food stands, or refusing to pay the train fare..."
-BuzzFeed has a way with their language that always makes it seem as though the writer is speaking directly to you and in using the word "yeah", I wanted to convey the same feeling for my audience.
+Furthermore, my last sentence, "The other side has dehumanized us for far too long.
+This ends now.", serves as a call to action which shows a level of assertiveness.
+In addition, because it is BuzzFeed, I made sure my language was not too formal with lines such as, "Whether it was an injustice related to food stands, yeah, food stands, or refusing to pay the train fare..."
+BuzzFeed has an informal way with their language that always makes it seem as though the writer is speaking directly to you and in using the word "yeah", I wanted to convey the same feeling for my audience.
+Moreover, I kept my paragraphs short because most of the op-eds that I have read on BuzzFeed follow a similar format.
+This is intended to maintain the reader's attention because long paragraphs tend to become tedious to read.